MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/PowerShell-Support-Lifecycle.md

 existing workloads.
 LTS releases of PowerShell are supported until the end-of-support for .NET.

 A **current** release is a release that occurs between LTS releases.
 Current releases can contain critical fixes, innovations, and new features.
-A current release is supported for three months after the next release (current or LTS).
+A current release is supported for six months after the next release (current or LTS).

 > [!IMPORTANT]